malan88/vimwiki/reviews/Dark.md

 Old Jonas is really very menacing in the early part of the series.
 I don't remember why he was experimenting on the Oberdorf (or whatever) boy.

+They definitely make it seem pretty clear that Old Jonas killed the Obendorf boy.

+I don't know if it's Germany, or just a TV show, but who the hell lives in the house they grew up in.